Atharvasaraiya/Personal-portfolio/README.md

 # Portfolio Template

 "Welcome to my personal portfolio.
-I am Atharva, a dedicated graphic designer and full-stack developer.
+I am Atharva Saraiya, a dedicated graphic designer and full-stack developer.
 My portfolio highlights projects and designs that demonstrate my proficiency in React.js, Next.js, Supabase, and the latest web technologies.
 I invite you to explore my work and connect with me to collaborate on innovative projects."

 ## Built With